-The following report has been prepared by the nomination and remuneration committee and approved by the Board of Directors of MDxHealth on April 20, 2017.
+The following report has been prepared by the nomination and remuneration committee and approved by the Board of Directors of MDxHealth on April 20, 2018.
 This report contains the remuneration report as referred to in Article 96, §3 of the Belgian Company Code (the "Remuneration Report").
-The Company has reviewed the remuneration policy of its management, Executive and Non-Executive Directors in light of Article 96 of the Belgian Corporate Governance Code, and has prepared this Remuneration Report in accordance with the requirements contained therein.
+The Company has reviewed the remuneration policy of its management, Executive and Non-Executive Directors in light of Article 96 of the Belgian Company Code, as supplemented by the relevant provisions of the 2009 Belgian Corporate Governance Code, and has prepared this Remuneration Report in accordance with the requirements contained therein.

-Procedure adopted in 2016 to develop a remuneration policy
+Procedure adopted in 2017 to develop a remuneration policy

-During 2016, MDxHealth has continued to apply the remuneration policy first adopted in 2012.
+During 2017, MDxHealth has continued to apply the remuneration policy first adopted in 2012.
 In conformity with the applicable legislation, the nomination and remuneration committee of the Board of Directors, composed of Non-Executive members of the Board, has the tasks (i) to formulate proposals on the remuneration policy applicable to directors, managers and other executives, as well as on the determination of their remuneration on an individual basis, and (ii) to prepare the remuneration report to be inserted in the corporate governance statement of the annual report.